vicramkotecha/kids_playground/README.md

 ### Tips
 - Each movement costs hunger points
 - Failed eating attempts cost 10 hunger points
+- Animals block movement - you can't move into their space
-- Animals might escape when approached from the side
+- Animals might escape when you try to eat them
 - Rabbits move five times faster than squirrels
 - Rabbits give more hunger points but are much harder to catch
-- Try to trap rabbits against walls or drop down on them
 - Squirrels are easier to catch but give less hunger
 - Plan your hunting strategy:
   - Chase rabbits when you have plenty of hunger
   - Hunt squirrels when you need a quick meal
-  - Use gravity to your advantage - animals can't escape when you land on them!
   - Try to corner animals to prevent escape
+  - Use SPACE to eat from adjacent squares
 - Watch your hunger meter!

 ## Code Overview